umakiyer/Amazon_Vine_Analysis/README.md

 # Amazon Vine Analysis

-## Resources:
-Data Source : Amazon Review Dataset, US Software review dataset

 ## Overview of the analysis
 Analyse the amazon vine program dataset, perform ETL (extract, transform & load) on the dataset, connect to AWS RDS instance & load the transformed data to pgAdmin.

+## Resources:
+Data Source : Amazon Review Dataset, US Software review dataset.

 ## Perform ETL on Amazon Product Reviews:
 * Created new database in Amazon RDS server & ran the query to create tables.